 'Health and Social care is very hard work but very interesting and enjoyable'

-- Biology or Sports studies

 - Understanding how to work well with a wide range of people

 - Listening and communicating ideas

-- A broad range of topics
+- Learning new vocabulary and language.

+- Looking at things in detail and writing clear notes and ideas.

+- Planning and leading activities.

 Physical Education GCSE - AQA